Multi Device Sync Tab¶

 The Multi Device Sync tab shown in Figure 1 consists of the Available Devices section, a Status section, and a wiring diagram.

-The first prerequisite for automatic synchronization is that all instruments are connected to the same LabOne Data Server (see Connecting to the Instrument).
+The first prerequisite for automatic synchronization is that all instruments are connected to the same LabOne Data Server (see LabOne Software Start-up).
+This is only possible when running the LabOne software on a separate PC as explained in Running LabOne on a Separate PC.

 connected, they are selectable in the Tree